irajPatel/Digital-Design-Convey-Life-Counter-FSM-/README.md

 3. **Read the Verilog File**: Load the Verilog file that defines the counter:

     ```bash
-    read_verilog counter.v
+    read_verilog fileName.v
     ```

-    This command reads the `counter.v` file into Yosys, making it ready for synthesis.
+    This command reads the `fileName.v` file into Yosys, making it ready for synthesis.

 4. **Synthesize the Design**: Perform logic synthesis on the top module of the Verilog design:

     ```bash
-    synth -top counter
+    synth -top fileName
     ```

-    The `synth -top counter` command performs logic synthesis targeting the top-level module named `counter`.
+    The `synth -top fileName` command performs logic synthesis targeting the top-level module named `fileName`.

 5. **Technology Mapping with ABC**: Map the synthesized design to the standard cells defined in the liberty file: